viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 the normal cell colour (white, unless changed with `exolve-option:colour-cell`) as well as over the active cell colour.

+The colouring can be forced to be limited to a bar at the bottom of the cell, using `exolve-option: colour-only-cell-bottom`.

 You can also have ninas that involve arbitrary letters/words from within the text of the clues or the prelude.
 This involves a little bit of HTML.
 Just enclose the text that you want to highlight as a nina in a "span" tag,